ungleich/cdist/cdist/conf/type/__apt_pin/man.rst

 .. code-block:: sh

-   # Add the bullseye repo to buster, but do not install any pacakges by default
+   # Add the bullseye repo to buster, but do not install any packages by default,
-   # only if explicitely asked for
+   # only if explicitely asked for (-1 means "never" for apt)
     __apt_pin bullseye-default \
        --package "*" \
        --distribution bullseye \